semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 ### Long title

-If the title of the window is too long, and does not fit into the space, collapse it into `ellipsis`.
+If the title of the window is too long, and doesn't fit into the space, collapse it into `ellipsis`.

 `Close` icon has `margin-left: var(--spacing-3x)`.